 Sample size considerations for health datasets

-will edocumented (see )[82]
+To ensure our models' robustness and accuracy, a comprehensive, four-step approach will determine the required sample size for our health datasets.
+Based on documented best practices (see Riley et al. in BMJ (2020)), this approach will consider factors like the number of predictor parameters, event prevalence, anticipated model performance, and overfitting prevention strategies.
+Our methodology is adaptable to various outcome types, including continuous, binary, and time-to-event data, ensuring our predictive models are statistically robust and clinically relevant.
+By rigorously applying this tailored procedure to health data, we aim to build models that accurately capture the target populations' heat-health dynamics and risk profiles.[82]

-Develop an Early Warning System reflective of geospatial and individualised risk profiles
+Objective Three: Develop an Early Warning System reflective of geospatial and individualised risk profiles

-The[87]
+The third objective is to develop an Early Warning System (EWS) that integrates geospatial and individualised risk profiles of heat-related health impacts in Abidjan and Johannesburg, as depicted in Figure 2.
+The EWS aims to provide actionable insights to stakeholders, including community health workers, clinic managers, urban planners, and at-risk individuals.
+It combines high-resolution heat hazard maps and a forecast model to generate alerts for areas with predicted adverse heat-health outcomes.
+This involves refining the forecast model, merging it spatially with heat hazard maps, and generating timely alerts.
+The EWS also incorporates heat hazard predictions for proactive risk management, offering tailored guidance for at-risk individuals on hydration and activity scheduling.
+Inspired by the Ahmedabad Heat Action Plan, our system emphasises inter-agency coordination and community outreach for effective heat risk mitigation [87].

+While our EWS aims to provide advanced warnings, we acknowledge the challenges of long-term forecasting.
+The accuracy of predictions depends on data reliability, model complexity, and weather variability.
+Continuous model refinement is essential for improving predictive capabilities.

 Patient and Public Involvement Statement

 Public and patients input is integral to our study, especially informing our Early Warning System design.
-This input guide risk mitigation strategies and the development of user-friendly, actionable digital tools.Ethical approval and protection of human subjects
+This input guide risk mitigation strategies and the development of user-friendly, actionable digital tools.

+Project timeline

+The project is funded to run from 2022- 2026.

+Ethical approval and protection of human subjects

 This research study received ethical approval from both the Wits Human Research Ethics Committee in Johannesburg (reference number 200606) on June 30, 2022, and the National Ethics Committee for Life and Health Sciences, Côte d'Ivoire, on November 25, 2022 (reference number 176-22/MSHPCMU/CNESVS-kp) and will follow the United States Department of Health and Human Services regulations for the protection of human subjects in research (45 CFR 46).
 Our research protocol has two critical ethical and legal considerations: informed consent for secondary data usage and the protection of potentially identifiable information.